A. J. McCarron: St. Louis BattleHawks (first stint)

 On November 15, 2022, McCarron was selected by the St. Louis BattleHawks of the XFL.
 He later signed a contract with the team, worth between $100,000 to $200,000 a season.
 McCarron quickly became a breakout star for the Battlehawks after two consecutive comeback victories in the first two weeks of the 2023 season.
-In a postgame interview, McCarron stated he chose to play in the XFL rather than take a more lucrative position as an NFL backup in order to give himself more on-camera playing time so his children could watch him play, which prompted XFL co-owner Dwayne Johnson to praise McCarron for his choice.
+In a postgame interview, McCarron stated that he chose to play in the XFL rather than take a more lucrative position as an NFL backup in order to give himself more on-camera playing time so his children could watch him play, which prompted XFL co-owner Dwayne Johnson to praise McCarron for his choice.

-In his final game of the 2023 regular season, McCarron went 28-of-35 on the day, throwing for 420 yards and six touchdowns — the yardage and touchdowns the most in a single game by an XFL passer in league history.
+In his final game of the 2023 regular season, McCarron completed 28-of-35 passes for 420 yards and six touchdowns — the yardage and touchdowns the most in a single game by an XFL passer in league history.
 He also set a league record for single-season touchdown passes with 24 that year.

 Following the season, McCarron indicated that he was open to opportunities to return to the NFL, saying, "I'm not done playing."
-He was released from his contract on September 23, 2023.
+McCarron was released on September 23, 2023.

 Cincinnati Bengals (second stint)

 On September 23, 2023, the Bengals signed McCarron to their practice squad.
 On December 4, he was signed to the active roster.

 McCarron saw his first in-season action with the Bengals in Week 14 against the Indianapolis Colts, relieving starting quarterback Jake Browning during the third quarter after Browning exited the game for a thumb injury.
-McCarron completed one pass before Browning returned to the game the following drive.
+McCarron completed one pass before Browning returned to the eventual 34–14 victory the following drive.

 McCarron requested and was granted his release on February 14, 2024.